larion/dictsh/README.md

 ## Extending the shell (for developers)

 See perldoc App::Dict::Roles::Plugin for the interface.
-Also there are some examples under App::Dict::Plugin::* which you can use as a template for your extension.
+Also there are some examples under App::Dict::Plugin::* which you can use as templates for your plugins.